Sohini-Maity/Udacity-Data-Sc-upskill-Sohini/README.md

 - Which time of the year demand is high?
 January

-The blog is written on the following link
+The blog is written on this  [link](https://medium.com/@maity.sohini17/udacity-data-science-seattle-airbnb-data-analysis-04ae96deebe9)

-The readme format:
+6- Files in Repo

-- libraries used: Numpy, Pandas, Matplotlib and Seaborn
+- libraries used: Pandas, Matplotlib and Seaborn

 - The files in the repository with a small description of each: Zip files that are used as the dataset.
 Also, the Code file is the jupyter notebook script. a summary of the results have pictorial representation.